luontola/jumi/actors.md

 - **Many Actors per Thread** - Creating lots of actors is cheap, because individual actors don't require their own threads.

 - **One Thread per Actor** - Each actor will stay in the same thread all its life.
 You have explicit control over which actors are run in which thread.
+This makes it even safe to share some mutable state between closely related actors (such as anonymous inner classes).

 - **Garbage Collected Actors** - After nobody can send messages to an actor, it will be garbage collected the same way as normal Java objects.
 Note however that the lifecycle of actor *threads* must be managed manually.